bsc-quantic/Quac.jl/docs/src/api/gates.md

 All gates follow the Gate interface which consist in:

-1. Set the parent abstract type to `AbstractGate`.
+1. Set the parent abstract type to `Gate`.
 Your struct should have a `lane` field of type `Int`.
   - If your gate is a multi-qubit gate, then `lane` is of type `NTuple{N,Int}`.
-  - If your gate is a parametric gate, then inherit from `AbstractParametricGate`.
+  - If your gate is a parametric gate, then inherit from `ParametricGate`.
 2. Specify the type of the adjoint of the gate type.
 If the gate is hermitian, then it is itself.
 3. Provide the representations of the gate type.
 At least the `Matrix` representation should be provided.
   - If the gate accepts other representations, you can implement them.
 For example, the $Z$ gate allows a `Diagonal`  representation.